Worship while our buildings were closed,

 and now we're re-open,

-When our churches closed for Covid-19, the Church of England has issued this material which you can use for Morning and Evening Prayer at home.
-We have distributed it with the April church magazines, and encourage you to use it.
+When our churches closed for Covid-19, the Church of England issued material for Morning and Evening Prayer at home.
+We distributed it with the April church magazines, and encouraged people to use it.
 It is attached on the left.
 We produced a Daily Prayer version which went out in the October magazine.
 It is attached on the right.

 The Church of England website has links to various Worship feeds and digital resources.
 You can find Morning Prayer, Evening Prayer and Compline at https://www.churchofengland.org/prayer-and-worship/join-us-service-daily-prayer and download the free Daily Prayer App for smartphones.

 Our Cathedral in Derby is doing a lot - http://derbycathedral.org/worship/services/online-resources-for-worship-and-prayer.html.

 There is a Hymn for every day and a simple Sunday Service at the RSCM (Royal School of Church Music) site - https://www.rscm.org.uk/our-resources/hftd/

 St Edmundsbury Cathedral in Suffolk are live-streaming morning and evening prayer, and putting a different piece of organ music